-The most recent estimates are that, on any given night, more than 161,000 people are experiencing homelessness in California, representing more than one-quarter of all people experiencing homelessness in the United States, and including:
+The most recent estimates are that, on any given night, more than 151,000 people are experiencing homelessness in California, representing more than one-quarter of all people experiencing homelessness in the United States, and including:

-- Nearly 136,000 adult individuals
+- Nearly 129,000 adult individuals

-- Nearly 26,000 people in families with children
+- More than 22,500 people in families with children

-- More than 12,000 unaccompanied youth •
+- Nearly 12,000 unaccompanied youth

-- More than 11,000 Veterans •
+- Nearly 11,000 Veterans

-- And nearly 49,000 chronically homeless • individuals (people with disabilities with long-term and repeated patterns of homelessness)
+- And more than 39,000 chronically homeless individuals (people with disabilities with long-term and repeated patterns of homelessness)

-Among California's homeless population, approximately 70% are unsheltered and 30% are sheltered.
-Unaccompanied youth have a higher rate of unsheltered homelessness than other populations, with about 8 in 10 of the more than 12,000 homeless youth not having shelter on any given night across California.
+Among California's homeless population, approximately 72% are unsheltered and 28% are sheltered.
+Unaccompanied youth have a higher rate of unsheltered homelessness than other populations, with about 8 in 10 of the nearly 12,000 homeless youth not having shelter on any given night across California.
 These staggering figures predate the current global economic and public health disasters which will deepen the crises experienced across the state.

 Homelessness in California reflects stark racial inequities and the impacts of systemic racism.
-Predating our current crisis, the disproportionate negative impacts of system involvement in the criminal legal system, lack of quality and affordable health care, housing discrimination and the continued impacts of redlining policies, and a host of other sociallydetermined factors have had catastrophic impacts on Black, Indigenous, and people of color (BIPOC) in California.
-Black Californians make up about 7% of the state's population yet represent nearly one-third (31%) of the more than 161,000 people experiencing homelessness across the state.
+Predating our current crisis, the disproportionate negative impacts of system involvement in the criminal legal system, lack of quality and affordable health care, housing discrimination and the continued impacts of redlining policies, and a host of other socially-determined factors have had catastrophic impacts on Black, Indigenous, and people of color (BIPOC) in California.
+Black Californians make up about 7% of the state's population yet represent nearly one-third (29%) of the more than 151,000 people experiencing homelessness across the state.

 The persistence of these racial inequities has been perpetuated by public policies that have actively worked to the disadvantage of BIPOC communities and require thorough analysis and urgent, innovative, and sustained actions to address, reduce, and eventually eliminate these disparities and achieve racial equity.
-Through this Action Plan, and through the formation of a new interagency, crosssector Working Group described below, the Council and staff at HCFC are committed to centering a focus on racial equity and justice within data analyses, within training and technical assistance efforts, and within the implementation of State programs.
+Through this Action Plan, and through the formation of a new interagency, cross-sector Working Group described below, the Council and staff at HCFC are committed to centering a focus on racial equity and justice within data analyses, within training and technical assistance efforts, and within the implementation of State programs.